Philotheephilix/Multi-funtional-telegram-bot/README.md

       4.Give a name to your bot and choose a username for it.
 The username should end with "bot".
 For example, MyTestBot.

       5.BotFather will then give you an API token that you will use to communicate with your bot.
 Save this token somewhere safe as you will need it later.

+      6. And also add these commands to the bot

+              start - greet to check life of the bot tell_joke - returns a random joke
+              weather - view the weather of the city check_email - check email for unread messages jpg2pdf - converts images to pdf
+              sos - emergency contact number
+              commands - list all commands
+              reels - download instagram reels

   HOORAY Your bot is now created and ready to be configured.